crocsg/minetest_expo/README.md

 # Minetest Expo
-A modified design of the great presentations mod to build virtual expositions in minetest This mod is derived from Minetest presentation https://github.com/LucxMangaJet/minetest_presentations The main purpose is to suppress the "download" features and allow images organisation in subfolders of "textures" folder
+A modified design of the great presentations mod to build virtual expositions in minetest This mod is derived from Minetest presentation https://github.com/LucxMangaJet/minetest_presentations The main purpose is to suppress the "download" features and allow images organisation in subfolders of "textures" folder.
+This mods also add  text comments associated with pictures.
+These comments are showed on screen when the player is in vicinity.

 # Minetest Expo
 A mod for minetest that allows displaying images at runtime.